IzzyBells/shut-up/README.md

 # shut-up
-A drop-in batch file that blocks .exe files in the same directory from connecting to the internet
+A drop-in batch file that blocks `.exe` files in the same directory from connecting to the internet.
+Needs to be ran as administrator.
+Not recursive, will only work with .exe files at the same level in the directory structure.
+Inbound and outbound rules created by shut-up.bat are visible in `Windows Defender Firewall with Advanced Security` and begin with the string `Blocked With Batchfile`, and then specify the full path, e.g. `Blocked With Batchfile H:\test\program-that-phones-home.exe`